-Kevzara works by blocking the interleukin-6 receptor (IL-6R) found on the surface of cells within the body.
-Interleukin 6 (IL-6) is a signalling protein, or cytokine, that plays an important role in immune response.
-IL-6 can cause pain and swelling in the joints of people with arthritis.
-Blocking it can help improve their symptoms.
+The medication works by blocking the interleukin-6 receptor (IL-6R) found on the surface of cells within the body.
+Interleukin 6 (IL-6) is a signalling protein (cytokine) that plays an important role in immune response.

-Kevzara serves as a therapy option for patients who had difficulty tolerating other classes of common rheumatology drugs, including DMARDs (disease modifying anti-rheumatic drugs) and TNF blockers, or did not find them to be particularly effective.
+Kevzara serves as a therapy option for patients who had difficulty tolerating other classes of common rheumatology drugs, including Disease Modifying Anti-Rheumatic Drugs and Tumor Necrosis Factor blockers, or did not find them to be particularly effective.

 Kevzara is often given in combination with methotrexate.

 Kevzara is available as a subcutaneous (under the skin) injection.

 Kevzara is taken as a subcutaneous injection every 2 weeks.
 The normal dose is 150-200 mg depending on the patient’s body weight.

 Watch our video to learn how inject Kevzara at home:

 Subcutaneous injections (under the skin injections) are easy to do compared to other types of injections.
 A small needle pokes just under the skin to deliver medicine into the “fatty tissue” below.

 It can take 6 to 12 weeks for patients to feel the effects of this medication.